 Decades ago, perhaps longer, businesses have bought the governments and the armies and the police forces (even the United Nations) in every country around the world to guard their 'assets' and their 'corporate personhood' rights, to preserve and expand their market space, to increase their power to create wars which create markets for their weapons and toxic wastes and chemicals, and now their pharmaceuticals.

 Business as usual is insane to the maximum if you regard exterminating life on Earth as insane.

 No organization can take responsibility.
 No corporation can be responsible.
 This is corporate psychopath double-talk insanity.
 Please stop and watch the documentary film The Corporation if you have not already seen it.
 You have to understand what a corporation is to understand the unfeasibility of modern culture's economic paradigm.

 Corporations use hierarchical power structures because they are designed to be hijacked by psychopathic personalities.
 The 'winners' are those who will do whatever it takes to take the power positions, in other words, the psychopaths.

 “You never change things by fighting against the existing gameworlds.
 You change things by building and inhabiting new gameworlds that make the existing gameworlds irrelevant.”

 It is time to build Grownesses instead of businesses.
 Can you do that?

-There are 300 million Cultural Creatives waiting and ready for you to help them any way you can to navigate the transformational processes through the gap between the business gameworlds and the Growness gameworlds.
+There are over 300 million Cultural Creatives waiting and ready for you to help them any way you can to navigate the transformational processes through the gap between the business gameworlds and the Growness gameworlds.

 Start and inhabit new gameworlds.
 Then it makes sense to abandon the old gameworlds.